mckdev/tic-tac-toe/README.md

 Create `config.json` file in this directory, copying the config from `config_example.json` and modifying as you wish.

-Start the game fro anywhere in your system with: `ttt`.
+Start the game from anywhere in your system with: `ttt`.